mikehuntemann/9x16/02-network-attached-media/05-tiktok-takeover.md

 The underlying music supports this "plot twisting" even by their initial structure itself, for example by an uplifting build into a bass-drop or by further editing the music by heavily overused bass-amplifiers or other editing techniques.
 And sometimes a combination of multiple editing styles for even more extreme versions.
 Those kind of sounds are often user uploads, originating from Soundcloud or bass-boosted versions from YouTube.
 If that is the case, the users name is referenced as the "original uploader" of the soundtrack.
 In other cases, the platform-provided songs features the original musician and title at the bottom.

 **General Evolutionary Patterns**
-- genre / "genre-iteration" / anti-genre
+- genre / genre-iteration / anti-genre
 - conform or copy / enhance or reimagine / fight
 - expected / surprised / broken